Here are some frequently asked questions:

 - The National Universities Degree Consortium provides access to over 1,000 courses offered through many quality universities

 - American Military University offers undergraduate and graduate programs in criminal justice.

 - The Electronic Campus (Southern Regional Education Board) offers online courses through member institutions.
 Find a criminal justice related course with the "search for courses" option.

-- Check the Internet offerings each semester offered by the Division of Criminal Justice at Florida Gulf Coast University.
+- Check the Internet offerings each semester offered by the Department of Justice Studies at Florida Gulf Coast University.

 - From Hungry Minds University site click on Online Courses and see if anything is available in your area of interest.

 - Also see course listings at Western Governors University .